worldweb/loan-calculator-wp/readme.txt

   You can enable/disable loan fee calculation from the WP admin.
 Go to the loan calculator > click on the "Default value settings" tab and search for "Enable Fee Calculation" and enable/disable according to your needs.

 == Changelog ==

+1.3.5 (May 03, 2024)
+* Fixed printing problem.
+* Expanded graph options within the plugin

 1.3.4 (Apr 24, 2024)
 * Resolved language translation issues.